cksystemsteaching/selfie/README.md

 ### RISC-U Machine Code

 Source code such as the above code examples is nice and, most importantly, readable by humans but that code is actually not what is running on a computer.
 To a machine, source code is just text like any other, a mere sequence of characters with no meaning.
-So, how do we run that code on a computer?
+So, how do we run that code on a computer or, in other words, how does that code get its meaning?

+> The meaning of code is created through translation and interpretation

 Essentially, there are only two different techniques: *translation* and *interpretation*.
 In analogy to natural languages, translation refers to the process of translating source code from one language to another.
 If source and target languages are programming and machine languages, respectively, we speak of *compilation* rather than translation.
 For example, C\* source code is compiled to RISC-U machine code by a *compiler* such as the selfie compiler.

+> Translation is optional, interpretation is not

 Interpretation refers to the process of executing source and even machine code in small steps according to rules precisely defined at the level of individual statements or even parts of a statement, down to individual *machine instructions* in case of machine code.
 While translation is optional and only needed for improving performance, interpretation is always needed for running any code, even if we were just writing machine code.
 Fundamentally, a computer or in fact the *processor* of a computer is an *interpreter* of machine code in hardware.
 In other words, running code always involves at least one interpreter which is the processor, independently of whether the original code is source or machine code.
 For many programming languages, however, there do exist interpreters written in software.
 A prominent example is Python!